JazzEd-EdTech/RTP-API-CocoaPod-iOS-Master-Plugin-ObjectiveC/README.md

-# Master CocoPod Plugin for adding Squencing.com's Real-Time Personalization technology to iOS apps coded in Objective-C
+# Master CocoaPod Plugin for adding Sequencing.com's Real-Time Personalization technology to iOS apps coded in Objective-C
 =========================================
-This Master CocoPod Plugin can be used to quickly add Real-Time Personalization to your app.
+This Master CocoaPod Plugin can be used to quickly add Real-Time Personalization to your app.
 This Master Plugin contains a customizable, end-to-end plug-n-play solution that quickly adds all necessary code (OAuth2, File Selector and App Chain coding) to your app.

 Once this Master Plugin is added to your app all you'll need to do is: